slatedocs/slate/source/index.html.md

 All along this api we've embraced <a href="http://jsonapi.org/" target="blank">JSON API</a> standards, for share conventions and to save you (and us) precious time.

 ## A small note about API V2 vs V1
-We wrote this API V2 based on our experiecne from V1, trying to make it simpler and more rebust.
+We wrote this API V2 based on our experience from V1, trying to make it simpler and more rebust.
 Eventually, this V2 API will support all current V1 API, and later on V1 will be depreciated.

-If you're new to PractiTest and you just starting to write API code, you should use this V2, and not the V1.
+If you're new to PractiTest and you're just starting to write API code, you should use this V2, and not the V1.
 If you need anything that is still missing, please email us to support, as we'd like to reduce the number of V1 users.

 ### Current API V1 users
 If you already have V1 code, then you must change /api/resource_name to /api/v1/resource_name.
 Also, when you write new code, try to use V2, since V1 will depreciate.

+# Projects

+## GET/projects.json - GET a list of projects

+Here's an example  of the JSON response that you may get when submitting a GET request to: https://prod.practitest.com/api/v2/projects.json